-The 2021 survey results showed that the number of suppliers obtaining an evaluation of at least "three stars" had increased by ten compared to the previous survey, indicating that the overall supplier activity level had risen.
-At the same time, in regard to the roughly 15% of suppliers who failed to respond to the survey, we are continuing to work on engagement with these suppliers.
+The 2022 survey results showed that the number of suppliers obtaining an evaluation of at least three stars had increased by six and the number of suppliers who failed to respond to the survey decreased significantly.
+We will continue to promote ongoing engagement.